 Clark Kenting: Not all the mythical creatures have medallions to disguise themselves, but some managed to hide themselves in human society anyway.

-Cursed with Awesome: Jim's 'curse' is that his hair is green, grows back instantly when cut and he is slightly taller than normal.
+Cursed with Awesome: Jim's 'curse' is that his hair is green, grows back instantly when cut and he is quite a bit taller than normal (7'2" in human form, and correspondingly oversized in fullform).
 The curse seems to run in his family, but has no negative effects whatsoever; he seems to enjoy the green hair.